Restaurant Manager Resume

 6. Mention Awards and Recognitions

-If you have acquired some recognitions and certifications, you can include them on your resume to make your resume stand out from the job market of the restaurant manager.
+If you have acquired some recognitions and certifications, you can include them on your resume to make your resume stand out from the restaurant manager job market.
 Sometimes, awards prove your competency and success in the position.

 Example: